Bone Tumors and Soft Tissue Tumors

 There are many types of benign soft tissue tumors.
 They are much more common than cancerous soft tissue tumors.

-These are the common types of benign soft tissue tumors in children:
+These are three common types of benign soft tissue tumors in children:

 Vascular malformations look like tumors but are not.
 They are collections of abnormal blood or .

-Malignant bone tumors start inside the bone.
-They can spread cancer cells to other parts of the body, often through the blood, to the lungs or other bones.
-Bone cancer can put your child’s limb and life at risk.
+Malignant bone tumors usually start inside the bone.
+They can spread to other parts of the body.
+Bone cancer can threaten your child’s limbs and life.

 These are the most common types of bone cancer in young people:

-• Osteosarcoma can start in any bone in the body.
-In children, it most often starts near the knee.
-Usually, the tumor cells make abnormal bone.
-Sometimes osteosarcoma spreads to other bones or the lungs.
+- Osteosarcoma (OS-tee-oh-sar-KOH-muh) can start in any bone in the body but is most common in the legs and arms.
+The tumor cells make abnormal bone.
+Sometimes osteosarcoma spreads to other parts of the body, most often the lungs.

 Malignant soft tissue tumors (soft tissue sarcomas) are less common in children than in adults.

-These cancers can start in any of the soft tissues that connect or support other structures.
+These cancers can start in any of the soft tissues that connect or support other structures in the body.
 These tissues include muscles, tendons, fat, blood vessels, , nerves and the soft tissues in and around joints.
-We treat all types of soft tissue sarcoma in children.
+We treat all types of soft tissue sarcoma.

 What are the symptoms of bone tumors and soft tissue tumors?

 Symptoms of tumors in the bones and soft tissues can be hard to identify and describe.
-It’s important for your child to see a doctor if you notice a physical change, such as a lump, or if your child complains of pain.
+It’s important to see a doctor about pain or a physical change, such as a lump or swelling.

 The symptoms depend on: